-In recent times, mental health, staff resilience and wellbeing are rising up the global agenda because if we do not do anything about them, we are heading for a world-wide mental health crisis.
+In recent times, mental health, staff resilience and wellbeing are rising up the global agenda.
+If we do not do anything about it, we are heading for a world-wide mental health crisis.
 We should be “fostering mental wellbeing for workers”.

 The focus for this research is specifically how coaching improves resilience, and impacts the wellbeing of staff, in the workplace.